Who Is Jason Bateman?

 After just three seasons on FOX, Arrested Development was canceled by the network in 2006.
 To fans' delight, however, the series was renewed by Netflix in 2013, with the entire original cast reuniting for its fourth season.
 Following another hiatus, Season 5 premiered on Netflix in May 2018.

 Bateman's work on the initial run of Arrested Development helped revitalize his film career.
 He landed a string of small and supporting roles in such comedies as 2004's Dodgeball: A True Underdog Story and 2006's The Break-Up with Jennifer Aniston and Vince Vaughn.
-He continued to be in demand for film work after Arrested Development was canceled in 2006.
-Tackling more dramatic fare, Bateman appeared in the military thriller The Kingdom with Jamie Foxx and Jennifer Garner.
+Tackling more dramatic fare, Bateman appeared in the military thriller The Kingdom (2007) with Jamie Foxx and Jennifer Garner.

-In 2010, Bateman starred opposite Jennifer Aniston in the romantic comedy The Switch.
-His later films include the comedies Horrible Bosses (2011), in which he starred alongside Colin Farrell and Charlie Day; and Identity Thief (2013), starring alongside Melissa McCarthy.
+In 2010, Bateman starred opposite Aniston in the romantic comedy The Switch.
+He followed with the comedies Horrible Bosses (2011), with Colin Farrell and Charlie Day, and Identity Thief (2013), alongside Melissa McCarthy.
 In 2013, he also made his directorial debut and starred in Bad Words.
 In 2014, Bateman starred in the comedies This Is Where I Leave You and Horrible Bosses 2 and narrated the documentary Pump.
-He narrated A LEGO Brickumentary, a documentary about the global appeal of Lego building blocks, in 2015.
+He also narrated A LEGO Brickumentary, a documentary about the global appeal of Lego building blocks, in 2015.

 In 2016, Bateman supplied more voice work for the massively successful animated film Zootopia, and also appeared in the comedies Central Intelligence and Office Christmas Party.
-The following year, he stepped outside of his usual comfort zone for the Netflix dramatic series Ozark, earning a Golden Globe nomination for his role as a family man who gets caught up with a drug cartel.
+The following year, he stepped outside of his usual comfort zone for the Netflix dramatic series Ozark, going on to earn Golden Globe and Emmy nominations for his role as a family man who gets caught up with a drug cartel.
 In 2019, he was honored for his directing contributions to Ozark by winning an Emmy for Outstanding Direction of a Drama Series, among other major award wins throughout the course of the series.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!